Scott Pye: Walkinshaw Racing/Walkinshaw Andretti United

 In September 2016, Pye was announced as the replacement for Garth Tander at Walkinshaw Racing for 2017, the team's first season since losing the Holden Racing Team moniker.
 In a difficult season for the team, Pye finished 12th in the standings, ahead of team-mate James Courtney, with the highlight for Pye being a second place at the 2017 Supercheap Auto Bathurst 1000 driving with Warren Luff.
 Just as happened while Pye was at Dick Johnson Racing, the team was bought out by international interests during his first season at the team, with Andretti Autosport and United Autosports each taking part-ownership in the team which became known as Walkinshaw Andretti United.
 Pye did retain his seat into 2018 and took his first championship race win in dramatic circumstances at the second event, the Melbourne 400 on the Albert Park Grand Prix Circuit.
 Pye had led the race comfortably until a late-race shower brought Jamie Whincup back into contention in the final laps.
-On 7 October Pye, driving with Warren Luff, went back-to-back with second-place finishes at the Supercheap Auto Bathurst 1000 and later he finished 7th at Newcastle and in the points standings.
+On 7 October, Pye, driving with Warren Luff, went back-to-back with second-place finishes at the Supercheap Auto Bathurst 1000 and later he finished seventh at Newcastle and in the points standings.

-On 6 November 2019 he announced he will be leaving Walkinshaw Andretti United.
+On 6 November 2019, Pye announced he would be leaving Walkinshaw Andretti United.

 Team 18

-On 7 November 2019 he announced that he would be joining Team 18 for the 2020 season.
+On 7 November 2019, Pye announced that he would be joining Team 18 for the 2020 season.